stockmouton/stockmouton.github.io/articles/hyperinflation.md

 > *Sidenote: notice how it is similar to the investor simple plan and the ROI formula*

 The inflation rate can be measured for anything and people indeed measure the inflation of everything.
 Having a good way to measure inflation correctly is still a subject of heafty debate because it really depends on how one lives.
+But they are a few measure considered as good proxies.

-But the one that is usually taken when people talk about inflation is the [Consumer price index (CPI) ](https://en.wikipedia.org/wiki/Consumer_price_index).
+The first one is the [Consumer price index (CPI) ](https://en.wikipedia.org/wiki/Consumer_price_index).
 People tend to focus on it because it is supposed to represent the cost of living for the urban lower and middle class.
 It contains a basket of goods one has to pay for when living in cities.
-If you live outside of cities, you want to look at one of its variation: the [Personal Consumption expenditures price index (PCEPI)](https://en.wikipedia.org/wiki/Personal_consumption_expenditures_price_index)
+If you live outside of cities, you want to look at one of its variation like the [Personal Consumption expenditures price index (PCEPI)](https://en.wikipedia.org/wiki/Personal_consumption_expenditures_price_index)

+> *Sidenote: The CPI is an average of different prices which shoudl represent the average expenditure fo a urban family.
+IT does not contains inflation for housing or the open market.
+Because of that people are wary that it is not a very good signal for actual inflation.
+On top of that, it is usually considered a lagging signal in the sense that it is a measure about the past and not the present.*

 An other interesting variation is the [core inflation rate](https://fred.stlouisfed.org/series/CPILFESL).
 It is the CPI (or the PCEPI) without food and energy which varies a lot (too volatile).
 For that reason, it is better to detect trends.

-> *Sidenote: The CPI is an average of different prices, because of that and the fact that governements can change prices thanks to different tax policies makes people are wary that it is not a very good signal.
-It is usually considered a lagging signal in the sense that it is probably the last one reacting to inflation.*

 The CPI is only useful from the point of view of a consumer.
 This is why there exist an other one for the point of view of producer: the [Producer Price Index(PPI)](https://en.wikipedia.org/wiki/Producer_price_index).

 ### Ok, what about it?
-Inflation in itself is not a problem, it is actually good when it is happening at a moderate rate: as long as it fluctuates slowly with an obivous trend, the economy can adapt smoothly and its impact is not very important on the economy.
+Inflation in itself is not a problem, it is actually good when it is happening at a moderate rate: as long as it fluctuates slowly with an obivous trend, the economy can adapt smoothly and its impact is not very important.
 Problems arise when quick change happens (like hyperinflation or hyper deflation).

-> *Sidenote: Near-zero inflation or deflation is considered harmful for the economy because it is believed that they are signs of a worsening economy).*
+> *Sidenote: Near-zero inflation or deflation is also considered harmful because it is believed that they are signs of a worsening economy).*

 > Do the work:
 >